think-luke/React-Firebase-Tutorial/Part 4: CRUD features.md

 ## Click on ```Rules``` under the ```Cloud Firestore``` header
 The following page with your current rules will load:

 <img src="./images/CRUD/2.png" alt="Firestore rules and data validation page." width="700px"/>

 <br>

 ## [Here](https://cloud.google.com/firestore/docs/security/rules-conditions) is a link to the Firestore data validation doc
-It is really handy to split your window and follow the official doc side-by-side to check your syntax.
+It's really handy to split your window and follow the official doc side-by-side to check your syntax.

 <img src="./images/CRUD/3.png" alt="Screenshot of Firestore rules console on the left and the Firestore official docs for restrictions on new data on the right." width="700px"/>